 - Do they need to see what’s in it for them to help, or are they motivated by selflessly helping others?

 Do your research by listening in on the social media channels that your audience frequents.
-If you use Twitter (which you should[LINK to CauseVox article]), set up lists and search filters to check out what content is being talked about and shared by the people you want support from.
+If you use Twitter (which you should), set up lists and search filters to check out what content is being talked about and shared by the people you want support from.

 P&G knew their audience: most of their customers are mothers providing for their families.
 What do mothers care about most?
 The success of their children.
 So the story P&G told was one about mothers supporting their kids to become successful, feeling proud of those kids, and getting the one thing every mother wants more than anything else in the world: their kids to say thank you.